i3dsymposium/i3dsymposium.github.io/2024/papers.md

           Our results indicate that the hybrid lighting approach is better than realtime lighting in terms of graphical performance and also yields better perceptions of quality for scenes with a small to moderately large number of lights.

+      - title: "Skill-Based Matchmaking for Competitive Two-Player Games"
+        authors: "Cem Yuksel"
+        abstract: |
+          Skill-based matchmaking is a crucial component of competitive multiplayer games and it is directly tied to how the players would enjoy the game.

+          We present a simple matchmaking algorithm that aims to achieve a target win rate for all players, making long win/loss streaks less probable.
+It is based on the estimated rating of players.
+Therefore, we also present a raking estimation for players that does not require any game-specific information and purely relies on game outcomes.
+Our evaluation shows that our methods are effective in estimating a player’s rating, responding to changes in rating, and achieving a desirable win rate that avoids long win/loss streaks in competitive two-player games.

       - title: "Impact of Tutorial Modes with Different Time Flow Rates in Virtual Reality Games"
         authors: "Boyuan Chen, Xinan Yan, Xuning Hu, Dominic Kao, Hai-Ning Liang"
         abstract: |